-All the recent merger activity has raised two questions: (1) Do corporate acquisitions create value, and, (2) if so, how is the value shared between the parties?
+The magnitude of the merger market raises two questions: (1) Do corporate acquisitions create value?
+(2) If so, how is the value shared between the parties?

 Most researchers agree that takeovers increase the wealth of the shareholders of target firms, for otherwise they would not agree to the offer.
 However, there is a debate as to whether mergers benefit the acquiring firm's shareholders.
-In particular, managements of acquiring firms may be motivated by factors other than shareholder wealth maximization.
+In particular, managements of acquiring firms may be motivated by factors other than maximizing shareholder wealth.
 For example, they may want to merge merely to increase the size of the corporations they manage, because increased size usually brings larger salaries plus job security, perquisites, power, and prestige.